Germany’s Greens and Free Democrats (FDP) are taking the lead in forming the next coalition government.

 Climate and energy

-The Greens and FDP both want to bring greenhouse gas emissions down to the level of 1990 by 2050.
+Both the Greens and FDP want to reduce greenhouse gas emissions to net zero by 2050.

 The Greens have the most concrete plans, including phasing out coal power by 2030, using only renewables from 2035, building 1.5 million solar roofs in the next four years, raising the carbon price from €25 to €60 per tonne, banning the export of unrecyclable plastic waste and pushing for an EU-wide deposit return scheme for bottles and cans.